nasa/harmony-regression-tests/README.md

    version and supporting files, as described in the next section.
 For ease, it is simplest to use the same string for the subdirectory name and the suite name.

+1. Add test/services_tested.txt file to document the services tested by the test suite.
+Service names are comma-delimited.

+    The list of services in this file is used to compute the regression test image tag that identifies the exact set of service versions required by the test suite.

+    For example, the sambah test suite has the following entry in services_tested.txt:

+    ```
+    batchee,casper,podaac-concise,podaac-l2-subsetter,stitchee
+    ```

 1. Update the `test/Makefile` to be able to build a Docker image for the new test suite optionally including the shared utility directory: